 The invasive Spotted Lanternfly (Lycorma delicatula) is now present in several counties in the State of New York, posing a threat to native vegetation, agriculture, and forest health.
-Spotted lanternflies may be present during pre-lay mattress construction and installation.
+Spotted lanternflies may be present during cable installation and construction.

 2.4 Potential Invaders